-What you must pay when you get these

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

-If the inpatient hospital or skilled nursing facility (SNF) stay is not reasonable and necessary, or if you have exhausted your SNF benefits, we will not cover your inpatient or SNF stay.
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If the inpatient hospital or skilled nursing facility (SNF) stay is not reasonable and necessary, or if you have exhausted your SNF benefits, we will not cover your inpatient or SNF stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital.
-Covered services include, but are not limited

-- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy services

-If you remain as a hospital or SNF inpatient when the stay is no longer covered. this plan will still pay the cost for doctors and other medical services that are reasonable and necessary Medicare-covered services as listed in this booklet.
-Please refer to specific services for costshare information and prior authorization requirements.

-Meals Post Discharge

-Post-discharge meal benefit available for qualifying members after discharge from an inpatient facility, such as an inpatient hospital or skilled nursing facility.
-The benefit includes up to 2 meals per day for 28 days delivered to the member's home.

-Prior authorization from the plan is required for post-discharge meals. \$0 copav

-Medical nutrition therapy

-This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts, and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy If you remain as a hospital or SNF inpatient when the stay is no longer covered, this plan will still pay the cost for doctors and other medical services that are reasonable and necessary Medicare-covered services as listed in this booklet.
+Please refer to specific services for cost-share information and prior authorization requirements.
+Meals Post Discharge Post-discharge meal benefit available for qualifying members after discharge from an inpatient facility, such as an inpatient hospital or skilled nursing facility.
+The benefit includes up to 2 meals per day for 28 days delivered to the member's home. plan is required for post- Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.

-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered medical nutrition therapy services.

-pay for your Part D prescription drugs through our plan is

-explained in Chapter 6.